src | ||

 API

-constant which contains a set of functions for
+which contains a set of functions for parsing and

 Primitives

-These functions can be invoked directly, passing in the value to parse.
+These functions can be invoked directly, passing in the value to p.

 Primitive Values